-Galatians 5:6 says, “For in Christ Jesus neither circumcision nor uncircumcision has any strength, but faith working through love”.
+Galatians 5:6 says, “For in Christ Jesus neither circumcision nor uncircumcision avails anything, but faith working through love.”
 We cannot even exercise faith for living if we are not living the love life.
 We need to be walking in love just as Jesus did, in order to be safe from our enemy, and to be pleasing to God.

-John 3:16 says, “For God so loved the world that He gave His only-begotten Son, that whoever believes in Him should not perish but have everlasting life.”
-Love is unselfish and gives; the opposite is selfish and is not love.
+John 3:16 says, “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”
+Love is unselfish and giving; the opposite is selfish and is not love.
 That is the quickest description I can think of.

-John 15:9 says, “As the Father has loved me, so have I loved you.
-Now remain in my love.
+John 15:9 says, “As the Father loved Me, I also have loved you; abide in My love.”
 Jesus states that disciples must remain in His love.
 He is not speaking of love produced by human effort, but the actual divine love of Christ produced through the Holy Spirit.
 When Christ comes into a believer’s life, He brings His love with Him; the same love He enjoys with God the Father.
 Obedient disciples abide in Christ, and love is essential fruit that they bear.

-Some feel that love is how one feels.
-Some feel that love is unconditional; therefore no matter what a person does it is ok.
+Some people think that love is how one feels.
+Some feel that love is unconditional; therefore, no matter what a person does, it is ok.
 We are just to forgive and get back into the relationship.
 So often God wants us out of relationships that are harmful.
 People often manipulate us with the demand for “love.”
 Certainly we are to forgive everyone and everything, but forgiveness does not mean permissiveness; it does not mean that we should get back into relationship with someone that is harmful.
 Sometimes God asks us to have “tough love”.
-We need to allow God to define boundaries in our lives, otherwise other will control us.
+We need to allow God to define boundaries in our lives, otherwise, others will control us.

 John 15:10 reveals the way to remain or continue in Christ’s love.
 What condition must we meet to remain or continue in His love?
-(Note, remember that John 15 has nothing to do with salvation, but Jesus is teaching about spiritual fruit bearing in the believer’s life.
-John 15:10 says, “If you obey my commands, you will remain in my love, just as I have obeyed my Father's commands and remain in his love.”
+(Note, remember that John 15 has nothing to do with salvation, but Jesus is teaching about spiritual fruit bearing in the believer’s life).
+John 15:10 says, “If you keep My commandments, you will abide in My love, just as I have kept My Father’s commandments and abide in His love.”

 John 15:12 says, “This is My commandment, that you love one another as I have loved you.”